-Another important topic to mention in the exploration of motivation is Self-Determination Theory (SDT).
-Self-Determination Theory is a macro theory that investigates both intrinsic and extrinsic human motivation.
-"SDT suggests that fostering workplace conditions where employees feel supported in their autonomy is not only an appropriate end in itself but will lead to more employee satisfaction and thriving, as well as collateral benefits for organizational effectiveness" (Deci et al., 2016 P. 20).

-One of the influencers on the motivation according to their theory is the pay and compensation.
-They believe that Pay for Performance is an effective compensation system, however they think that there are several additional factors to consider in order to create positive motivation.
-These factors include differentiation between simple and complex tasks, psychological health and well-being of the rep, etc. (Deci et al., 2016).
+Another important topic to mention in the exploration of motivation is self-determination theory (SDT), a macro theory that investigates both intrinsic and extrinsic human motivation.
+Deci et al. (2016) state that “SDT suggests that fostering workplace conditions where employees feel supported in their autonomy is not only an appropriate end in itself but will lead to more employee satisfaction and thriving, as well as collateral benefits for organizational effectiveness” (p.
+20).
+They see one of the influences on motivation levels as pay and compensation, believing pay for performance as effective but arguing that there are several additional factors to consider in order to foster motivation, including differentiation between simple and complex tasks and maintaining reps’ psychological and general well-being.

-When discussing motivation and designing a compensation plan, there is a need also to mention possible factors that may create negative motivation.
-A plan designer should avoid any factors that may result negative motivation for the sales reps of the organization.
-There are several factors that mya influence negatively on the motivation of the sales force.

-One of these factors is described by Bowen et al. (2023).
-In their review, they mentioned ratcheting quotas (quotas update within the quota period based on past performance) as one of the factors that is influencing negatively on the sales rep's motivation.
-Another possible factor is sales contests.

-The design of the sales contests as well as their possible influence on specific sales reps may result the opposite outcome: dis-motivating the salesforce (Coughlan and Joseph, 2012).
-Selecting and defining critical parameters are crucial for the design of the right sales contest.
-This research investigates and discusses sales contests and other factors that may result in negative motivation of the sales reps.
+There is also a need to consider and minimize the various factors that may negatively affect motivation.
+One such, described in Bowen et al. (2023), is the ratcheting of quotas by updating them based on past performance.
+Another is organization’s use of sales contests which, if poorly designed with inappropriate, can demotivate the salesforce (Coughlan and Joseph, 2012) and this study will examine this issue in detail.

-Of course, the recent pandemic has taught us new things about motivating sales reps.
-COVID-19 has created a new sales environment that involves working remotely.
-In a world where most of the interactions are face-to-face, a new way of generating sales and working with sales reps was implemented.
-This challenge of motivating the reps remotely opens a new gate for future research (Lundback and Sarkimukka, 2021).
-Although COVID-19 has changed the way sales reps engage customers (using video conference tools like Zoom), the face-to-face interaction remains crutial, mainly in B2B.
-This means that the interaction of sales reps and customer, in person, still counts as one of the most important factors for business to generate sales (Ahearne et al., 2022).
+The COVID-19 pandemic has taught us new lessons about motivating sales reps, given its fostering of more remote working remotely.
+New ways of generating sales beyond face-to-face contact were implemented.
+The challenge of motivating reps remotely is an area that calls for future research (Lundback and Sarkimukka, 2021).
+Although COVID-19 has changed some of the ways sales reps engage with customers—for example through videoconferencing tools like Zoom—face-to-face interaction remains crucial, particularly in B2B scenarios.
+In-person sales reps-customer remains a highly important factor for generating sales (Ahearne et al., 2022).